Street trees provide many benefits to the community and local streetscapes including:

 How Do I Get a Street Tree?

-You can request a tree for your verge by contacting the City on 9474 0777.
 The City’s Street Tree Management Plan determines which species of tree is planted in your street.
 City officers determine the appropriate alignment and spacing for each tree.

 Trees are planted in winter and the City waters them for their first two summers.
 Residents are encouraged to provide extra water if necessary during hot dry periods.